savq/conjure-julia/README.md

 I can resume development here.

 If you're interested in using this project… You're here too soon!
-In the mean time, [nvim-treesitter-text-objects](https://github.com/nvim-treesitter/nvim-treesitter-textobjects), with some REPL plugin (there's plenty of them), will get you half-way there.
+In the mean time, [nvim-treesitter-text-objects](https://github.com/nvim-treesitter/nvim-treesitter-textobjects) with some REPL plugin (there's plenty of them) will get you half-way there.

 If you're interested in continuing this project, consider opening an issue.
 Note that the tree-sitter draft here has already been integrated to Conjure, and will most likely continue to improve there.
-This repo should probably just implement a client similar to those that [already exist](https://github.com/Olical/conjure/tree/master/fnl/conjure/client)
+This repo should probably just implement a client similar to those that [already exist](https://github.com/Olical/conjure/tree/master/fnl/conjure/client).

 🚧 **WORK IN PROGRESS** (sort of) 🚧